Monday, July 16, 2018

 3. Put the fish in it and put in the oven for 10 minutes.

 4. Whisk the eggs until the foam is formed, salt and pepper, if desired, add ground nuts and greens.
-With the mixture obtained, pour the fish.
+With the mixture obtained, pour over the fish.

 5. Put the baking tray in the oven for 10-15 minutes until the omelet is baked until golden brown.
 During baking, an omelet can go up.
 In this case, you need to pierce it with a fork or knife.